osisoft/PI-Adapter/V1/Diagnostics/Egress diagnostics.md

 ## IO rate

-The Diagnostics.Egress.IORate dynamic type includes these values, which are logged in a stream with the id {machineName}.{serviceName}.OmfEgress.{EndpointId}.IORate.
-IO rate includes only sequential data successfully sent to an egress.
+The Diagnostics.Egress.IORate dynamic type includes the following values, which are logged in a stream with the id {machineName}.{serviceName}.OmfEgress.{EndpointId}.IORate.
+IO rate includes only sequential data successfully sent to an egress endpoint.

 | Property  | Type   | Description                                            |
 | --------- | ------ | -------------------------------------------------------|